Vis4Sense/student-projects/2023-2024/readme.md

 ## Todo
 - All:
-  - please update the table above based on your progress so far
+  - please update the table above based on your progress so far: a brief summary of the outcomes so far and link to the document/code in the repository folder.
   - continue the tasks in the table that are not completed yet
   - add all the tasks that you plan to work on before the next meeting to this list
 - Ziyue: